Money Talks (soundtrack)

 Money Talks: The Album is the soundtrack to Brett Ratner's 1997 comedy film Money Talks.
-It was released on August 12, 1997 through Arista Records and featured hip hop and R&B music.
-The album peaked at 37 on the Billboard 200 and 6 on the Top R&B/Hip-Hop Albums, and was certified gold by the RIAA on December 19, 1997.
+It was released on August 12, 1997 through Arista Records and features hip hop and R&B music.
+The album peaked at No. 37 on the Billboard 200 and No. 6 on the Top R&B/Hip-Hop Albums chart, and was certified gold by the RIAA on December 19, 1997.

 Track listing

 Note: "If You Want Me to Stay" by Sly and the Family Stone was featured in the movie but was not included on the soundtrack.